LanceMcCarthy/CommonHelpers/src/CommonHelpers/README.md

 Platform agnostic MVVM classes like `DelegateCommand` and `RelayCommand`.

+### Structs

+This namespace contains structs that are currently missing from the platform or are just really handy to have.
+It currently contains `Either<TSuccess, TError>`, which is a great help when using rails-based programming.

 ### Services

 To make testing UI controls easier by quickly providing well formatted data from offline sample data and online API endpoints.
 This is really useful for quickly testing *Load On Demand* scenarios.